mgeiselbrechtinger/vimkeybindings/README.md

 * Rewritten from scratch with the WebExtensions API for Firefox 53 and after (and a few before) by Dietrich Ayala (https://github.com/autonome/vimkeybindings)
 * Adopted by me

-## TODO add command
-* :Fi : open new tab
-## TODO tab commands don't work on empty tabs
+## TODO event listener doesn't work on blank tabs